 Distribution of the project results among the wide public via communication means will have a significant multiplication effect.
 The wide public will consist of citizens from the surrounding municipalities around the municipality of Tomášikovo, who will participate in the project only passively as spectators and still gain information and knowledge about the current issues, the EU and the partner municipalities.
 Citizens from the partner municipalities, who secondarily reach the project message by their friends, family and acquaintances, participating in the project, are the second significant group.
 The wide public will reach the project outputs orally and by the issued promoting materials.
-The project results and outputs will be spread by the above-mentioned form of promotion, disseminated not only in the partner municipalities but also in the surrounding area.
-It is necessary the wide public knows about the project opens, will be ensured.
+The project results and outputs will be spread by the above mentioned form of promotion, disseminated not only in the partner municipalities but also in the surrounding area.
+It is necessary the wide public knows about the project contributions and thus, the presentation and spreading the European ideas and themes the project opens, will be ensured.